-Most organizations are familiar with sustainability–but sustainability does not operate in a silo.
+Most organizations are familiar with sustainability–but sustainability does not operate independently.
 As a major influencer in an organization’s overall environmental, social, and governance (ESG) practices, a holistic approach to sustainability can empower business resiliency and demonstrate corporate social responsibility.
 A renewable energy project, for example, overlaps with social values and outcomes, all of which are driven and supported by corporate governance.

 What is ESG?

 An organization’s ESG plan not only preserves the planet’s natural resources, it protects a company’s bottom line and demonstrates its core values as they relate to stakeholder accountability, equality, diversity, inclusion, corporate social responsibility, and the governance.

 Defining the Environmental, Social and Governance aspects of ESG

 E = Environmental Criteria